ReagentX/imessage-exporter/imessage-exporter/README.md

 -e, --end-date <YYYY-MM-DD>
         The end date filter
         Only messages sent before this date will be included

+-t, --telephone <XXXXXXXXXXX>
+        The telephone filter
+        Only messages associated with this number will be included

 -l, --no-lazy
         Do not include `loading="lazy"` in HTML export `img` tags